tjacovich/ADSCitationCapture/README.md

 Every `citation change` is sent to an asynchronous task for processing and they all have a timestamp that matches the last modification date from the original imported file:

 - NEW: metadata in datacite format will be fetched/parsed for citations to DOIs (only case that we care about given the current scope of the ASCLEPIAS project), and a new citation entry will be created in the `citation` table in the database.
+For records citing DOIs of software records:
-    - For records citing DOIs, the cited target is created in Solr with a list of citations that is built using the ADS API to make sure that all the bibcodes exist.
+    - The cited target is created in Solr with a list of citations that is built using the ADS API to make sure that all the bibcodes exist.
 Additionally, `run.py` offers a `MAINTENANCE` option to verify the citations of all the registered and detect merges/deletions via the ADS API.
     - This will trigger a `Cites` event to Zenodo's broker, creating a relationship between the canonical version of the `citing` bibcode (we use the API to obtain the canonical if it exists) and the DOI.
 - If the citation change type is UPDATED, its respective entry in `citation` is updated.
+For records citing DOIs of software records:
     - If the citation field `resolved` is `True`, then this update will trigger a `IsIdenticalTo` event to Zenodo's broker linking the cited bibcode to the DOI.
 - If the citation change type is DELETED, its respective entry in `citation` is marked as status DELETED but the row is not actually deleted.
     - No deletions are sent to Zenodo's broker since they are not supported, but the code is ready for when there will be a specification.